 We are exposed to potential losses as a result of an individual, counterparty or issuer being unable or unwilling to honor its contractual obligations.
 We are also exposed to potential concentration risk arising from individual exposures or other concentrations including to industries or countries.
 We assume counterparty risk in connection with our lending, trading, derivatives and other businesses where we rely on the ability of third parties to satisfy their financial obligations to us in full and on a timely basis.
 Our recovery of the value of the resulting credit exposure may be adversely affected by a number of factors, including declines in the financial condition of the counterparty, the value of collateral we hold and the market value of counterparty obligations we hold.
-A period of low or negative economic growth and/or a rise in unemployment could also adversely impact the ability of our consumer and/or commercial borrowers or counterparties to meet their financial obligations and negatively impact our credit portfolio.
+Changes in sanctions laws may affect the credit condition of our counterparties, with those whose businesses were developed around the ability to trade in or utilize now-sanctioned commodities more likely to have been negatively affected.
+A period of low or negative economic growth, changes in market conditions or stressed or volatile markets and/or a rise in unemployment could also adversely impact the ability of our consumer and/or commercial borrowers or counterparties to meet their financial obligations and negatively impact our credit portfolio.
 Consumers have been and may continue to be negatively impacted by inflation, resulting in drawdowns of savings or increases in household debt.
 Higher interest rates, which have increased debt servicing costs for some businesses and households, may adversely impact credit quality, particularly in a period of low or negative economic growth.
 If the macroeconomic environment worsens, our credit portfolio and allowance for credit losses could be adversely impacted.
-See Note 33 to our 2023 annual financial statements for details on the concentration of credit risk by significant geographical locations and counterparty types.
+See Note 33 to our 2024 annual financial statements for details on the concentration of credit risk by significant geographical locations and counterparty types.
 We are also subject to the risk that our rights against third parties may not be enforceable in all circumstances.
 Our inability to enforce our rights may result in losses.